 How to Apply

-Applications for 2020 doctoral supervision are now closed.
-The next call is expected to open in March 2021.
+Applications for 2021 doctoral supervision are open from 26 February until 31 March 2021.

 The doctoral supervision programme is about encouraging, connecting and facilitating truly multidisciplinary research.
 Students following the 4-year Crick PhD programme will be co-supervised by an academic at the Crick and an academic at one of the three university partners (Imperial, King's College London and UCL).
 Students will therefore have access to expertise and facilities at both the Crick and the College, but will be registered with Imperial and will receive an Imperial degree.

 There are three types of Crick PhD students:

 - Core Crick students - funded by the Crick.

 - Joint Crick-Imperial students - jointly funded by the Crick and a Department within the College.